 In another recent study6, it was estimated that of the more than 2.7 million people with open-angle glaucoma in the United States, the highest number are people aged 70 to 79 years, women, and non-Hispanic whites.
 However, by 2050, they estimated that more than 7.3 million people will have open-angle glaucoma, with the highest number still among people ages 70 to 79 years and women, but there will be a shift to Hispanics.
-Notably, they predict that the largest demographic group with glaucoma will be Hispanic men.
+Notably, this study predicted that the largest demographic group with glaucoma will be Hispanic men.

 Decreasing Your Risk